Our low-cost Vaccinations Clinics are held every Friday from 3 to 4:30 p.m.

 What to Expect:

 - When you arrive, expect to be greeted by one of our volunteers who will provide you with instructions.
 You will remain in your car until your pet is ready to be seen.
-You will be given a clipboard with paperwork for each pet and the paperwork will be marked with your number.
-Your number is assigned based on arrival and you will be directed to move your vehicle as you progress through the line.
+You will be given a clipboard with paperwork for each pet and our staff will take down your license plate number.
+We will use your license plate number to track your position in line.

 - If my pet is sick will you see it?
 The clinic is reserved for healthy animals receiving vaccinations.
 Please do not bring your pet for vaccines if sick.